Hex-Evo/PREA/README.md

 | Invoice notifications | Webhook setup required | Built-in webhook handler |
 | Compliance | Manual tracking | Effortless.
 No surprises on your invoice. |

-**The SDK exists to make your life easier, not harder.** It handles the bookkeeping so you can focus on what matters — making better decisions with PREA's frameworks.
+**The SDK exists to make your life easier, not harder.** It handles the bookkeeping so you can focus on what matters: making better decisions with PREA's frameworks.
 We want you to thrive and grow, not get interrupted by administrative overhead.

 ---